NeonStrawberry/Neons-Group/RULES.md

 4 . **Member impersonation**: <br/>
 	Anyone to state that they are a member without:
 - Having the `@Member` role
-- Being acknowledged by NeonStrawberry#6323 as a member
+- Being a known member to NeonStrawberry#6323.

 	will be banned for 5 years.